pingcap/docs-cn/sql-non-prepared-plan-cache.md

 Before TiDB v7.1.0, the default value of `tidb_enable_non_prepared_plan_cache` is `OFF`, which means that the non-prepared plan cache is disabled by default.
 Starting from v7.1.0, the default value is `ON`, which means that the non-prepared plan cache is enabled by default.

+Starting from v7.1.0, you can control the maximum size of a plan that can be cached using the system variable [`tidb_plan_cache_max_plan_size`](/system-variables.md#tidb_plan_cache_max_plan_size-new-in-v710).
+The default value is 2 MB.
+If the size of a plan exceeds this value, the plan will not be cached.

 > **Note:**
 >
 > The memory specified by `tidb_session_plan_cache_size` is shared between the prepared and non-prepared plan cache.
 If you have enabled the prepared plan cache for the current cluster, enabling the non-prepared plan cache might reduce the hit rate of the original prepared plan cache.